Sush1090/ThermoCycleSim.jl/README.md

 prob = Optimization.OptimizationProblem(f, x0, p, lb = [...], ub = [...])
 sol = solve(prob, PSO(), maxiters = 100000, maxtime = 100.0)
 ```
-The thing to note here is that the `lb` and `ub` give to the optimizer has to be in limits such that the interanal functions of CoolProp are computable.
+The thing to note here is that the `lb` and `ub` given to the optimizer has to be in limits such that the internal functions of CoolProp are computable.

 A working example is in [Examples\OptimizationExample.jl](https://github.com/Sush1090/CoolPropCycles.jl/blob/main/Examples/OptimizationExample.jl)